Commentary

 Policy Analysis for California Education

 In many states, teachers who teach English learners are required to hold bilingual or English as a Second Language (ESL) certification.
 Other states do not have this requirement, but instead require that all teachers have some training to work with English learners.
 Whereas states guide the kind of knowledge teachers must demonstrate prior to being deemed “high quality,” there is little evidence on how these state requirements translate into achievement outcomes for English learners.
-To address this need, Francesca López (along with some of her colleagues) reported findings of an examination of the degree to which state requirements for teacher certification are related to 4th grade Latino English learners’ reading outcomes on the National Assessment of Educational Progress (NAEP) in a recent issue of Educational Policy Analysis Archives.
+To address this need, Francesca López (along with some of her colleagues) reported findings of an examination of the degree to which state requirements for teacher certification are related to 4th grade Latino English learners’ reading outcomes on the National Assessment of Educational Progress (NAEP) in this study recently published by Educational Policy Analysis Archives.

 In contrast to states that require all teachers to have some kind of training but do not require specialist certification or states that require specialist certification but not training for all teachers, states that have both requirements have markedly higher achievement.
 In part, requiring all teachers to have some level of training may be much more effective in terms of ensuring English learners’ needs are met across their English acquisition trajectory (e.g., once ELLs are in mainstream English classrooms).
 Thus, there is evidence that all teachers should have at minimum one course covering essential knowledge to help them be successful with English learners considering that they are highly likely to have English learners (whether presently labeled or further along the English language development trajectory) in their classrooms.
 State policies, however, must be more stringent in what they deem as “highly qualified” to teach English learners.
 One course simply is not sufficient to meet the needs of all ELLs.